batcholi/Archean_wiki/src/en/components/miscellaneous/SmallGyroscope.md

 The gyroscope is a component that, when powered and active, dampen its angular velocity.
 It is mainly used to stabilize a vehicle or stop angular momentum in zero G.

 # Power Supply
-The Gyroscope is powered via **high voltage**.
+The SmallGyroscope is powered via **low voltage**.
 It consumes more power at startup then gradually reduces its consumption as it reaches the rotation speed requested via the data port.

 # Usage
 To start the gyroscope, it must receive a value between `0.0` and `1.0` in its data port to decrease/increase its rotation speed, thereby increasing its stabilizing effect.